 Comedian Leslie Jordan, known for his roles on "Will & Grace" and "American Horror Story," dies at 67

-Jordan appeared to be involved in a car crash in Los Angeles on Monday involving a BMW that was photographed having crashed into the side of a building.
+Jordan appeared to be involved in a car crash in Los Angeles on Monday involving a BMW; photographs showed a vehicle having crashed into the side of a building.
 According to DMV records, the vehicle involved in the crash was leased to Jordan.

+Law enforcement set up a white tent at the crash site and said the driver died at the scene.
+It was not immediately clear if Jordan died as a result of the crash or because of a medical emergency, CBS Los Angeles reported.

 "The world is definitely a much darker place today without the love and light of Leslie Jordan," a representative from his talent agency told CBS News in a statement.
 "Not only was he a mega talent and joy to work with, but he provided an emotional sanctuary to the nation at one of its most difficult times."